-A guardian ad litem would have to give the ward written notice of the rights listed in Section 5306a.
-The State Court Administrative Office and the Office of Services to the Aging would have to promulgate a form to be used to give the notice.
-The form would have to contain space for the court to include information on how to contact the court or other relevant personnel with respect to the enumerated rights.
+The bill requires a guardian ad litem to give the ward written notice of the rights listed in Section 5306a.
+The State Court Administrative Office and the Office of Services to the Aging must promulgate a form to be used to give the notice.
+The form must contain space for the court to include information on how to contact the court or other relevant personnel with respect to the enumerated rights.